LKreutzer/bazel-workshop/README.md

 ## What is Bazel?

 [Bazel](https://bazel.build/about) is an open-source build system that is intended for multi-language mono-repos.
 Bazel is focused on fast, scalable, parallel and reproducible builds.
-A core strength of Bazel is an extensive [caching framework](#caching) based on a strict and fine grained build graph.
+A core strength of Bazel is an extensive [caching framework](#caching), based on a strict and fine grained build graph.

 Some benefits of Bazel: